Mu-L/YTSage/README.md

 - **Custom Commands:** Access advanced yt-dlp features
 - **Save Description:** Save the description of the video
 - **Save Thumbnail:** Save the thumbnail of the video
+- **Embed Chapters:** Embed chapter markers as metadata in the downloaded video file for compatible video players
 - **Remove Sponsor Segments:** Remove sponsor segments from the video
 - **Speed Limiter:** Limit the download speed
 - **Login with Cookies:** Login to YouTube using cookies to access private content